npm/npm/doc/cli/npm-ls.md

 in parentheses after the name@version to make it easier for users to recognize potential forks of a project.

+The tree shown is the logical dependency tree, based on package dependencies, not the physical layout of your node_modules folder.

 When run as `ll` or `la`, it shows extended information by default.

 ## CONFIGURATION